Whistleblowing Guidelines & Procedures

 OBJECTIVE

-The Whistleblowing Guidelines & Procedures (the Guidelines) are intended to provide a means to all employees and third parties who have discovered malpractice or impropriety and feel unable or uncomfortable to raise the concern through the normal reporting channels, to report the concern directly to the Designated Officer and protect the employee from retaliation or reprisals as a result of their whistleblowing.
+The Whistleblowing Guidelines & Procedures (the Guidelines) are intended to provide a means to all employees and third parties who have discovered malpractice or impropriety and feel unable or uncomfortable to raise the concern through the normal reporting channels, to report the concern directly to the Designated Officers and to offer protection from reprisals in view of the reported allegation.

 SCOPE